On alternating-conjugate splitting methods: Alternating-conjugate splitting methods and their preservation properties

 \begin{theorem} Let $H \in \mathbb{C}^{N\times N}$ be a complex matrix and let $S_\ts \in \mathbb{C}^{N\times N}$ be a family of invertible complex matrices depending smoothly on $\ts\in \mathbb{R}$ such that \begin{itemize} \item the spectrum of $S_h$ satisfies $\sigma(S_\ts) =\overline{\mathrm{inv}(\sigma(S_\ts))}$ \item $S_\ts$ is consistent with $\exp(i\ts H)$, i.e. there exists $p\geq 1$ such that $ \displaystyle S_\ts \mathop{=}_{\ts\to 0} \e^{i\ts H} + \mathcal{O}(\ts^{p+1}), $ \item the eigenvalues of $H$ are real and simple. \end{itemize} Then there exist \begin{itemize} \item $D_\ts$, a family of real diagonal matrices depending smoothly on $\ts$ \item $P_\ts$, a family of complex invertible matrices depending smoothly on $\ts$, \end{itemize} such that $P_\ts = P_0 + \mathcal{O}(\ts^p)$, $D_\ts = D_0 + \mathcal{O}(\ts^p)$ and, provided that $|\ts|$ is small enough,

-\end{theorem} Using the same arguments as in Corollary 3.2. of \cite{bernier23scs}, we deduce as a corollary that the actions of $\exp(i\ts H)$ are almost preserved for all times as well as the associated norm and energy whenever $H$ is Hermitian.
+\end{theorem} Using this theorem we can deduce as a corollary that the actions of $\exp(i\ts H)$ are almost preserved for all times as well as the associated norm and energy whenever $H$ is Hermitian.
 Specifically, \begin{corollary} In the setting of Theorem \ref{thm:unitary}, there exists a constant $C>0$ such that, provided that $|\ts|$ is small enough, for all $u\in \mathbb{C}^N$ and all eigenvalues $\omega \in \sigma(H)$, one has

 where $\Pi_\omega$ denotes the spectral projector onto $\mathrm{Ker}(H-\omega I_N)$.
 Moreover, if $H$ is Hermitian, the norm and the energy are almost conserved, in the sense that, for all $u\in \mathbb{C}^N$, it holds that